imvc2023/MIMC/README.md

 # imvc
-Source code of "Informative Multi-View Clustering"
+Source code of "Mutual Information-Driven Multi-View Clustering"

 Run the experience on UCI dataset with the followding command: